cancamilo/telegram-nlp/README.md

 Depending on the script or notebook that you want to execute, there are two different ways to setup a python environemnt.
 If pytorch is needed for training or inference, it is convient to use the conda environment.
 It specify the required dependencies to install pytorch on a Mac with M1/M2.
 For a different hardware setup, check the specific requirements.
 For scripts that do not make use of pytorch, the poetry environment is prefered as it is a more advance dependency managment tool.

+Note that you also need docker installed in your machine in order to run label-studio.

 ### Poetry